MarcellPerger1/adblock-bookmarklet/README.md

 # adblock-bookmarklet
 A bookmarklet to remove ads.
-Because I hate ads and you shouldn't need a chrome extension to block ads...Beacause I hate and you shouldn't need a chrome extension to block ads...
+Because I don't like ads and you shouldn't need a chrome extension to block ads...

 ## How to use
 - Copy text from [`dist/release/bookmarklet.min.txt`](dist/release/bookmarklet.min.txt)